Civic Education · Level 1: Authority Foundations

 Foundational Civic Literacy

 This Civic Education post explains how the system works before evaluating outcomes.
+It is the entry point into the broader Civic Education framework.

 Civic education institutional literacy is not opinion training.
 It is the disciplined study of how power is structured, limited, distributed, and corrected inside a constitutional system.